shusaura85/notparadoxlauncher/README.md

 # What's it for

 The app was designed for Cities: Skylines (Steam) but it should work with all Paradox Interactive games that use their launcher (untested)
-The current version only works on Windows (no access to a Mac PC so it won't come anytime soon).
+The current version only works on Windows (at least Win 8) (no access to a Mac PC so it won't come anytime soon).
 Steam Overlay is working!

 # Installation

 - download the latest release from the **Releases** page
- - Extract the files to a folder of your choosing (do not place in the same folder as cities.exe - will not work due to issue #3)
+- Extract the files to a folder of your choosing
 - Start the **launcher.exe** app once to set it up
 - Start the game from Steam as usual

 # Uninstall

 - delete the extracted files
 - delete the file **launcherpath** from "C:\Users\<USERNAME>\AppData\Local\Paradox Interactive\"